 Patients on the diet experienced a significant improvement in their psoriasis, measured by changes in their Psoriasis Area and Severity Index (PASI) score.
 Their median PASI score was reduced by 48 percent.
 In comparison, the median PASI score of the control group was only reduced by 25.5 percent.

 "There was a clear correlation between the amount of weight loss and the improvement of psoriasis," said Naldi.
 "Patients who lost more weight experienced a larger improvement in psoriasis."

 Even a small amount of weight loss can have a big impact on disease severity, he added.

-The study was published in the British Journal of Dermatology.
+The study was published in the March 2014 issue of the British Journal of Dermatology.